I can’t have him and it doesn’t matter why because sometimes the lessons we walk away with are the defining moments, worth framing.

 It is life’s smaller moments, those moments that are unexpected, sometimes light and beautiful and other times heavy and painful, which can be framed.
 Those extraordinary moments known only by the one experiencing them.
 In those small moments an entire novel can be extracted.
 In those moments we experience a taste of divinity amongst the mundane and only a handful of wise people have made history with their ability to explore those moments.

-Exploring the heart requires a person to look beyond emotion to discover the hidden ideas behind them.
+Exploring the heart requires a person to look beyond the emotions to discover what’s hidden behind them.
 Countless people have fallen prey to idealism which causes a person to be governed by emotion rather than by the mind and while the notion of following one’s heart is dreamy, emotion is highly deceptive and if I have learned anything it is that one does not know the meaning of life until they have experienced a love governed by the mind.

 A connection of the mind is not deceptive.
-It is not ruled by emotion or sexual desire, though it can enhance both.
+It is not governed by emotion or sexual desire, though it can enhance both.
 A connection of the mind requires a mutual and mature understanding of one’s feelings.
-A connection of the mind is what keeps two people in the heat of impossible admiration from running off on the wings of their emotions.
+A connection of the mind is what keeps two people in the heat of impossible admiration from running off on the wings of those beautiful but fleeting emotions.
 A mental connection is the strongest form of intimacy in a world full of guarded people and once that connection is established, there is no way to be truly satiated with any other form of intimacy.
 I now know that the only way to my heart is through my mind.

 Like a flower unpicked, I have explored this experience and now I walk away knowing that its beauty will continue to bless me.
 I look forward to love.
 To giving love and receiving love on my terms.
 To falling in love with a person’s beautiful mind.
 To looking at my partner and never losing that sense of gratitude that somebody so evolved would choose to walk life with me.
 To being loved without condition.
 To feeling safety in somebody who views life as an open book, ready to explore it.
 This is a defining moment for me and I choose to trust it.
 I owe everything to this man who has awakened me without exploiting me.
 The world is full of this selfless love and I must partake.